uropean Commissioner for Climate Action Wopke Hoekstra is selected for a new term as Commissioner. EPA-EFE/OLIVIER MATTHYS

 Dutch Prime Minister Dick Schoof has gone against expectations and chosen to nominate Wopke Hoekstra as the country’s commissioner in the new European Commission.

-That is despite Hoekstra’s Conservative Christian Democratic Appeal (CDA) party not being part of the country’s ruling coalition.
+That is despite Hoekstra’s Christian Democratic Appeal (CDA) party not being part of the country’s ruling coalition.

 He was made a commissioner by the previous progressive Dutch Government and is serving as outgoing Commissioner for Climate and Transport.
 In the future, the Netherlands wants to see him in a financial or economic role at the EC.